isaacs/blog.izs.me/src/posts/2024/feelings-box.md

 - I'm happy that we had a chance to go to that party together.

 3 extremely different emotions!
-But once _labeled_ with that "GOOD" tag, we stop looking at it.
+But once _labeled_ with that `GOOD` tag, we stop looking at it.

 "Happiness" might contain satisfaction, bliss, mania, pride, ecstasy, excitement, or even some less "pleasant" emotions, like